Chayti/Extracurricular_Learning_School-b7_assignment12/task_description.md

     - **Top Slider Section -** Will have a relevant slider.
     - **Message from the School Director/President section -** give a relevant message and a picture.
 The design is entirely up to you.
     - **Gallery Section -** Show relevant pictures related to the school activities.
 For example, pictures  - festivals, seminars, student activities, etc.
-    - **(Bonus task) Events section -** It will have 2 tabs called **Upcoming Events & Previous Events**.
+    - **(Bonus task) Events section -** It will have 2 tabs called **Latest Events & Previous Events**.
 If the event date has already passed, it will be displayed in the **Previous Events tab**.
-Otherwise, the event will be displayed in the **Upcoming Events tab**. **Suppose, today is 28 May, 2023.
-Your event date is 16 May, 2023.
+Otherwise, the event will be displayed in the **Latest Events tab**. **Suppose, today is 28 May, 2023.
+Your event date is 27 May, 2023.
 Then, this event will go to Previous Events tab.**

     Display some events related to the school (trainings, competitions, cultural events etc.)